Doozie7/ExampleConfigServer/README.md

 information stored against their account.
 The api allows the consumer to manage the information and query the config.

+## Code Structure
+The source code is made up of a number of projects.
+- ConfigService.Api, this is a .net core API with swagger documentation
+- ConfigService.Database, the sql database definition
+- ConfigService.Model, the poco that form the OO model
+- ConfigService.Repository.Sql, the sql repository
+- ConfigService.Repository.InMemory, an in memory testing repository and used by the unit tests
+- ConfigService.Api.Tests, the Api unit tests
+- ConfigService.WinFormsApp, a windows forms application to manage the SettingTypes

 ## Libs used
 - Swashbuckle.AspNetCore
 - Moq